MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/dns/create-dns-records-at-web-com.md

-## <a name="add-the-two-srv-records-that-are-required-for-office-365"></a>Aggiungere i due record SRV necessari per Office 365
+## <a name="add-the-two-srv-records-that-are-required-for-microsoft"></a>Aggiungere i due record SRV necessari per Microsoft
 <a name="BKMK_add_SRV"> </a>

 > [!IMPORTANT]